ArisBar/IFT-6266/README.md

 The task is applied on images from the mscoco dataset downsampled to 64 x 64 images, where the 32 x 32 center is masked out:

 **Approach**.
 I focussed on conditioning on the outside border, leaving the inclusion of captions for future work.
-I approached the problem using deep convolutional [1] autoencoder architectures akin to Ref [2], with L2 and adversarial losses.
+I approached the problem using deep convolutional autoencoder architectures akin to Ref [1], with L2 and adversarial losses [2].
 I obtained my best results with a relatively simple fully convolutional architecture with skip connections, and a weighted combination of a L2  loss and a Wasserstein GAN (WGAN) loss [3].
 Exemples of reconstructed images from the mscoco  validation set are given below.

 Details of my experiments are given in the next sections.

 **Implementation**.
-I build my models by modifying the original DCGAN code [1] in core Theano.
+I build my models by modifying the original DCGAN code [4] in core Theano.
 Note that the code uses the old cuda Theano backend.

 ### Baseline: Autoencoder with L2 loss